alexandretrotel/mntn/README.md

 ## Features

 - **Backup**: Saves global package lists (e.g., brew, npm, cargo, bun, uv) and configuration files using registry-based management.
-- **Biometric Sudo [macOS]**: Configures Touch ID authentication for sudo commands.
+- **Biometric Sudo [macOS only]**: Configures Touch ID authentication for sudo commands.
-- **Clean**: Removes system junk (caches, logs, etc) and runs package manager cleanup.
+- **Clean**: Removes system junk (caches, logs, etc) and runs package manager cleanup across all platforms.
-- **Delete [macOS]**: Removes applications and their related files with interactive selection.
+- **Delete [macOS only]**: Removes applications and their related files with interactive selection.
-- **Install**: Sets up automated services for backups, cleaning, and system updates.
+- **Install**: Sets up automated services for backups, cleaning, and system updates on macOS (LaunchAgents), Linux (systemd), and Windows (Task Scheduler).
-- **Link**: Creates symlinks for dotfiles (e.g., .mntn, .zshrc, .vimrc, .config, VSCode settings).
+- **Link**: Creates symlinks for dotfiles (e.g., .zshrc, .vimrc, .config, VSCode settings) from your backup directory.
-- **Package Registry**: Centralized management of package managers for backup operations.
+- **Package Registry**: Centralized management of package managers for backup operations with platform-specific support.
-- **Purge**: Deletes unused services with user confirmation.
+- **Purge**: Deletes unused services with user confirmation across all platforms.
-- **Registry**: Centralized management of configuration files and directories to backup and link.
+- **Registry**: Centralized management of configuration files and directories using absolute paths for backup and linking.
 - **Restore**: Restores configuration files from backups using the registry system.

 ## Installation